Richard Aldington: World War I and aftermath

-Towards the end of the war H.D. lived with composer Cecil Gray, a friend of D. H. Lawrence's.
+Towards the end of the war, H.D. lived with composer Cecil Gray, a friend of D. H. Lawrence's.
 They had a daughter together in March 1919, the pregnancy much complicated by H.D.'s catching pneumonia towards the end.
 Neither Gray nor Aldington wanted to accept paternity.
 By the time of Aldington's return H.D. was involved with the female writer Bryher.
-H.D. and Aldington formally separated and had relationships with other people, but they didn't divorce until 1938.
+H.D. and Aldington formally separated and had relationships with other people, but they did not divorce until 1938.
 They remained friends for the rest of their lives.
 He destroyed all the couple's pre-1918 correspondence.

 Aldington helped T. S. Eliot by persuading Harriet Shaw Weaver to appoint Eliot as Aldington's successor at The Egoist magazine.
-In 1919 he introduced Eliot to the editor Bruce Richmond of The Times Literary Supplement.
+In 1919, he introduced Eliot to the editor Bruce Richmond of The Times Literary Supplement.
 Aldington was on the editorial board of Chaman Lall's London literary quarterly Coterie (published 1919–1921), accompanied by Conrad Aiken, Eliot, Lewis and Aldous Huxley.
 Eliot had a job in the international department of Lloyds Bank and well-meaning friends wanted him full-time writing poetry.
 Ezra Pound, plotting a scheme to "get Eliot out of the bank", was supported by Lady Ottoline Morrell, Leonard Woolf and Harry Norton Aldington began publishing in journals such as the Imagist The Chapbook.
 In reply to Eliot's The Waste Land, Aldington wrote A Fool i' the Forest (1924).

 Aldington suffered a breakdown in 1925.
 His interest in poetry waned, and he developed an animosity towards Eliot's celebrity.
 Aldington grew closer to Eliot but gradually became a supporter of Vivienne Eliot in the troubled marriage.
 Aldington satirised her husband as "Jeremy Cibber" in Stepping Heavenward (1931).
 He had a relationship with writer Valentine Dobrée and a lengthy and passionate affair with Arabella Yorke, a lover since Mecklenburgh Square days, coming to an end when he went abroad.

 Aldington helped Irene Rathbone publish her semi-autobiographical novel We That Were Young in 1932.
 They had an affair that ended in 1937.
 Rathbone dedicated her 1936 novel They Call it Peace to him, and she wrote a long poem, Was There a Summer?: A Narrative Poem, in 1943 about their relationship.